The Amazing Benefits of Walking, and How to Walk More!

 I incorporated more walking into my daily life, and really saw the light.
 I started walking to more client sessions – most 1.5 miles from my apartment – and played a podcast as I walked to and from sessions.
 Game-changer!

-The benefits I’ve felt aren’t those you always read about; lower blood pressure, increase in bone strength, and lower blood cholesterol, although those things are surely happening.
-No, what I’ve noticed is a peacefulness and positivity that spills into my day.
+There are many benefits of walking that you don’t physically feel.
+Like lowered blood pressure, increased bone strength, and lower blood cholesterol, although those things are happening.
+What I noticed, was a peacefulness and positivity that spilled into my day.

 Relax, Walk to It

 Walking is an amazing de-stressor.
 Just being outside gives you instant relief.
-That feeling of being cooped up between walls disappears and the fresh air is energizing.
-Even just walking the dog for 15 minutes, I feel revitalized and ready to start whatever I may have been putting off (ahem, this blog post).
-Without screens in my face, I can get lost in my thoughts.
+That feeling of being cooped up between walls disappears, and the fresh air is energizing.
+Even just walking the dog and toddler for 15 minutes, I feel revitalized and ready to start whatever I may have been putting off.
+Without screens in your face, you can get lost in your thoughts.
 It’s no wonder walking reduces blood pressure!

 Enjoy the Ride

 Road rage is a real thing, brought on by commuting.
-Hustling to the bus and cramming in between people who either have a cold or are arguing into their phone, is not an enjoyable way to get anywhere.
 When I walk places I actually enjoy my commute.
-For one, I know I will get to my destination XX minutes after I leave.
+For one, you know you will get to your destination XX minutes after you leave.
 There’s no chance of missing a bus, not finding parking, or sitting in traffic.
-Guess I could file that under “de-stressor” as well!
-I also have time to call people – i.e. my mom – and talk with no distraction.
+You also have time to call a friend (or, call your mom.
+Go do it, now!) and talk with no distraction.

-But how can you fit in walking when you can’t walk to work or don’t live in a highly walkable area?
+How to fit in walking when you don’t live in a highly walkable area: